Meols Hall Shabby Chic Wedding Photography

 Bridesmaid dresses and Grooms wear

-I wanted to keep with the rustic theme of my Meols Hall wedding with the bridesmaid colours so I opted for a dusky pink with rose gold accent.
+I wanted to keep with the rustic theme of my Meols Hall wedding with the bridesmaid colours so I opted for a dusky pink with a rose gold accent.
 Paul opted for a burgundy suit (minus the suit jacket) and a dusky pink shirt.

 The best man wore a very pale dirty yellow shirt with a navy blue suit.